LQss11/devops-pipeline/README.md

 </p>

 ## Clone Repository
-In order to run the app on your computer you will need to clone this repository (or just download the files), select a directory then run:
+To run the app on your computer you will need to clone this repository (or just download the files), select a directory then run:
 ```sh
 git clone https://github.com/LQss11/devops-pipeline.git
 ```